leelavg/blog/content/posts/kadalu-operator/index.md

 Pros:
 - After the signal handler is registered we can invoke python debugger by running `kill -USR1 <pid>` on python process asynchronously
 - We'll have the ability to navigate around last ~10 stack frames and inspect arguments, variables etc.
-- In general, getting into debugger of a running process without changing any source code is an added benefit, having said that nothing can replace a good logging system {{emoji(i=":smile:")}}
+- In general, getting into debugger of a running process without changing any source code is an added benefit, having said that nothing can replace a good logging system :smile:

 Cons:
-- If the breakpoints are set by dropping into pdb via kill signal, no history/breakpoints will not be restored if the process is restarted with `run/restart` commands {{emoji(i=":disappointed:")}}
+- If the breakpoints are set by dropping into pdb via kill signal, no history/breakpoints will not be restored if the process is restarted with `run/restart` commands :disappointed:

 I would say above is a major con however you can evaluate both pros and cons against your use case.
 In quest of providing resources around pdb I find these articles are good recommendations, [series on pdb](https://python.plainenglish.io/pdb-a-brief-introduction-to-python-debugger-abeaa2da5010) and [pdbrc](https://kylekizirian.github.io/ned-batchelders-updated-pdbrc.html)